literally-a-deluxo/Draconic-Shenanigans/README.md

-a draconic addon all about shenanigans
+A draconic addon all about shenanigans!

 at the current moment it adds wyvern and draconic armor i dont think i will chaos version for balance since this already very broken